 The game's first hour, however, might convince you otherwise, and it almost did for us.
 After choosing from a selection of nine refreshingly un-clichéd mercenaries, ranging from a 45-year-old Mauritian to a 38-year-old Algerian (when was the last time you could play a game as anyone not of American, British or Alien descent?), you're thrust into an unnamed African country being torn apart by two warring factions.
 Your mission: To kill The Jackal, an arms dealer who's fuelling both sides of the conflict with weapons, and making a mint as a result.
 You immediately run into problems - malaria wraps its diseased mitts around your innards, forcing you to collapse as soon as you arrive in town.
 You wake, groggily, and find The Jackal standing ominously above you.
 He knows everything - who you are, why you're here and how defenceless you've become as a result of the malaria.
 In pity, he hands you a machete and a hand gun, and lets you live.
 This is where Far Cry 2 kicks off.

-At the beginning of the game your weapons are, frankly, crap.
-You'll find the recoil offensive, the jamming so regular you'll tear your hair out and the enemies so hard to spot in your splendid surroundings that it won't be long before you grab a mouthful of dirt and taste the totally unforgiving save system.
+You'll find the recoil offensive, the jamming so regular you'll tear your hair out and the enemies so hard to spot in your splendid surroundings that it won't be long before you grab a mouthful of dirt.
 The healing system doesn't help.
-Whenever your health dips you can inject yourself with magic hit point juice via a press of LB or L2.
-That's fine.
-But when your health bar is almost up healing will instead trigger an animation where you gruesomely pick bullets out of the holes in your skin.
+Whenever your health dips you can inject yourself with magic hit point juice.
+That's fine, but when your health bar is almost depleted healing will instead trigger an animation where you gruesomely pick bullets out of the holes in your skin.
 The problem is that this animation, which takes about five seconds to complete, is interruptible by enemy fire.
-Invariably what happens in an encounter during the first few hours is you'll find yourself surrounded by enemies you can't see, peppered with bullets that bring you to within an inch of your life and unable to heal because the healing animation keeps getting interrupted.
-Then you die and reload from the last time you saved, usually miles away in a Safe House.
+Invariably in an encounter during the first few hours you'll find yourself surrounded by enemies you can't see, peppered with bullets that bring you to within an inch of your life and unable to heal because the healing animation keeps getting interrupted.
+Then you die and reload from the last time you saved.

 During the first few hours of play Far Cry 2 is almost frustrating as a result of the way its open world gameplay has been designed.
 It's off-putting and about as pick-up-and-play as a 2D Treasure shooter.
 You'll want to enjoy the open-world from an almost therapeutic, scenic route perspective, but you can't because driving just a mile down the road will incur the wrath of the game's soldiers as you pass through a check point.
 And when they force you off the road from repeated bullet fire, reducing your ride to a pathetic mess, you'll sigh.
 Here we go again, you'll say.
 Can't an honest merc just get from A to B in this bloody country without having to dodge bullets?